ClusterDB/ProcrastDonate/data-model.md

 - **friends**: if "t", then include the activity of the friends of the user.

 ## /tasks/\<task-id\>
+### GET
-- **GET**: Retrieves the information about an individual task.
+Retrieves the information about an individual task.

+### PATCH
-- **PATCH**: Updates a given task.
-This can renew the task, cancel it, or modify one of its fields.
+Updates a given task.
+This can complete the task, renew it, cancel it, or modify one of its fields.
+Completing a task may trigger payments by sponsors and the user if `donateOnFailure` is false.

+Currently, only marking the task as completed is supported.
+To perform such a request, make a PATCH request with the JSON string "mark-as-completed" as the body.

 ## /tasks/\<task-id\>/activity
 Retrieves the activity information for a given task (creation, renewals, sponsorships)